xxbiohazrdxx/PCIDeviceRepository/README.md

 ### PCI ID Repository

-The processor function also requires the URL for the PCI device repository database file that will be parsed.
-This can be taken from the above link, or from any other source that supplies the `pci.ids` file.
+The processor function also requires the URL for the GZip compressed PCI device repository database file.
+This can be taken from the above link, or from any other source that supplies the `pci.ids.gz` file.

 ```
-Configuration__RepositoryUrl = <the location of the pci.ids file>
+Configuration__RepositoryUrl = <the location of the pci.ids.gz file>
 ```

 ## Usage